AN INTRODUCTION BY HALIMAH MARCUS

 I imagined the ground shaking under my feet.

-“People who commit suicide by train look like their praying,” said the tall one.
+“People who commit suicide by train look like they’re praying,” said the tall one.
 “The way they kneel down and lay their heads on the tracks.”

 “What would you do on your last night?”
 The redhead turned to me.
 Her round pale face shimmered like a moon.
 “Would you pray?”